-Not a day goes by in the life of a manufacturing professional that we don’t hear the term Material Requirements Planning, or its more common abbreviation MRP.
-We are all familiar with the term, and what it means, but how well do we really understand the inner workings of the tool?
-Before MRP, most manufacturing companies relied on what was referred to as the “order launch and expedite” system, whereby work orders were released to the floor based on upcoming shipments and expediters worked their magic to get the orders done on time.
-This led to great inefficiencies in material procurement and resource usage, but there didn’t seem to be any other choice.
+Not a day goes by in the life of a manufacturing professional that we don’t hear the term Material Requirements Planning or its more common abbreviation MRP.
+We are all familiar with the term and its meaning, but how well do we understand the tool’s inner workings?
+Before MRP, most manufacturing companies relied on what was referred to as the “order launch and expedite” system, whereby work orders were released to the floor based on upcoming shipments, and expediters worked their magic to get the orders done on time.
+This led to significant inefficiencies in material procurement and resource usage, but there didn’t seem to be any other choice.

 The Origins of MRP

-No one knows for sure who first put the words together but one of the original proponents of Material Requirements Planning was Dr. Joseph Orlicky, who wrote the first book on MRP while working for the IBM Corporation.
-Many people had been using the concepts but nobody pulled everything together in an easy to read publication.
+No one knows who first put the words together, but one of the original proponents of Material Requirements Planning was Dr. Joseph Orlicky, who wrote the first book on MRP while working for the IBM Corporation.
+Many people used the concepts, but nobody pulled everything together in an easy-to-read publication.
 So, what exactly is MRP?

-You’ve heard the jokes: “More Reams of Paper”, referring to the massive computer output of the mainframe devices in use back in the 1060s and 1970s.
-Or how about “Marketing Runs the Place”, expressing the frustrations of the production managers trying to fulfill the ambitious goals of their sales counterparts.
+You’ve heard the jokes: “More Reams of Paper,” referring to the massive computer output of the mainframe devices in use in the 1960s and 1970s.
+Or how about “Marketing Runs the Place,” expressing the frustrations of the production managers trying to fulfill the ambitious goals of their sales counterparts.
 But was MRP that “new” or “radical”?
 And why the shroud of mystery?
-After all, it’s an easy to understand concept once you get “under the covers”.
+After all, it’s an easy-to-understand concept once you get “under the covers.”
 Most of the tools were already in place, such as Bills of Material, inventory management, sales orders, etc. The trick, of course, was to pull everything together into a coherent whole.

-The main problem was the fact that people were focused on the wrong objectives.
-Prior to MRP the main focus of inventory management was stock replenishment, which essentially specified a desired inventory level for each product and techniques such as reorder points and Economic Order Quantities (EOQ) to ensure that the inventory was kept at the desired level.
-This level was dictated by the “service level”, namely the ability to meet demand and avoid a stockout.
+The main problem was that people were focused on the wrong objectives.
+Before MRP, the main focus of inventory management was stock replenishment, which specified the desired inventory level for each product and techniques such as reorder points and Economic Order Quantities (EOQ) to ensure that the inventory was kept at the desired level.
+This level was dictated by the “service level,” namely the ability to meet demand and avoid a stockout.

-These required adherence to unrealistic assumptions: 1) that demand for the products being built and sold was steady and predictable, and 2) the supply of raw materials was likewise known with certainty.
-These techniques were taught in universities and were considered the “state of the art”.
-It was not necessary to use a computer; these calculations were simple and could be done on a slide rule or manual calculator.
-Demand was based on a sales forecast, and the various inventory control techniques insured that there were sufficient materials on hand to build the products.
+This required adherence to unrealistic assumptions: 1) demand for the products being built and sold was steady and predictable, and 2) the supply of raw materials was likewise known with certainty.
+These techniques were taught in universities and were considered the “state of the art.”
+It was unnecessary to use a computer; these calculations were simple and could be done on a slide rule or manual calculator.
+Demand was based on a sales forecast, and the various inventory control techniques ensured sufficient materials to build the products.
 But one piece was missing, namely that of “dependent” demand.
 Dependent demand states that the demand for a part is based on the demand for another part, as illustrated in the diagram below:

 - What are we going to build?